-Reinforcing Fear Whether it's dieting or body image (or myriad other places to focus our anxiety, such as money, beauty, having enough [this or that], accomplishment, or even approval from others), notions of gain, loss, reward, deprivation, accumulation, and fear are constantly reinforced.
-We don't need to have a clinically diagnosable issue with food or body image to suffer from the kind of thinking this milieu creates.
-Many of us are profoundly preoccupied with food, body image, weight, calorie counting, exercise, food as reward, exercise as redemption, restriction of food as progress or as "good" behavior, and overindulgence in food as "bad" behavior.
+Reinforcing Fear Whether it's dieting or body image (or myriad other aspects of life, such as money, beauty, having enough [this or that], accomplishment, or even approval from others), the cultural conditioning around gain, loss, reward, deprivation, accumulation, and fear are constantly reinforced.
+We don't need to have a clinically diagnosable issue with food or body image to suffer from the kind of thinking.
+Many people are profoundly preoccupied with food, body image, weight, calorie counting, exercise, food as reward, exercise as redemption, restriction of food as progress or as "good" behavior, and overindulgence in food as "bad" behavior.

-We can fear what will happen if we:
+We fear what will happen if we: